dylan-lang/dylan-programming-book/source/nexcept.rst

 clause in *+* method is initiated, which returns the sum suitably wrapped such that it lies within the 24-hour boundary.

-`See Context transition from handler to restart handler. <nexcept.htm#38563>`_ shows the state of execution after the handler function for *<time-error>* is invoked, and the state after the restart handler function for *<return-modulus-restart>* is invoked.
+`Context transition from handler to restart handler. <nexcept.htm#38563>`_ shows the state of execution after the handler function for *<time-error>* is invoked, and the state after the restart handler function for *<return-modulus-restart>* is invoked.
 As